 I was already running late but I’d been dreaming of having my very own fig tree since I got my own apartment.
 It seemed appropriate for a blogger who blogs about “figs” to have one her home.
 “How much?”
 I asked, already knowing it was coming home with me, as I examined each pot to find the perfect one.

 It was $20 and Chicago Hardy fig tree, the perfect variety for a Chicago apartment.

 Over the last couple of years fiddle leaf fig trees have been on trend in home decor.
-There was a point where ever home blogger seemed to be showing off their new one.
+There was a point where every home blogger seemed to be showing off their new one in a living room or dining room or kitchen.
 But there were also points when every home blogger complained about them dying.